What Are Interchange Fees and Current UK Regulations?

 In the US, interchange fees are quite a bit higher.
 According to payments consultant CMS Payments Intelligence, the average interchange fee in the US is 1.8%.

-Interchange fees are set by the card networks, such as Visa and Mastercard, rather than by the card-issuing banks that receive them.
-Many countries, including the UK, have rules that limit the maximum interchange fee.
+Interchange fees rates are set by the card networks, such as Visa and Mastercard, rather than by the card-issuing banks that receive them.
+Many countries, including the UK, have rules that limit the maximum interchange fee to protect merchants.

 Factors That Influence Interchange Fees